djeada/Vtk-Examples/notes/04_visualization_techniques.md

 The practical reason people love isosurfaces: once you have a mesh, you can do mesh things, compute area/volume, run smoothing/decimation, find curvature, export to STL, and so on.

-**Do:** treat the iso-value as a scientific/analytic parameter, not just a slider to make it look cool.
+**Do** treat the iso-value as a scientific/analytic parameter, not just a slider to make it look cool.
-**Don’t:** assume a single iso-value tells the whole story, often you want multiple surfaces or a sweep across thresholds.
+**Don’t** assume a single iso-value tells the whole story, often you want multiple surfaces or a sweep across thresholds.

 #### Applications